abagaria/hrl/README.md

  - `lr_c, lr_a`: Denotes learning rates of critic and actor networks for TD3

 To run model-free DSC simply remove the `--use_model` flag.

+the `hyperparams/default.csv` params is currently set to the same as as model_based for antmaze